urmsandeep/DevOps/Exercises/Multi-Node-Multi-App-Minikube-Deployment.md

 In this exercise, we deployed two Python applications (Product Catalog and Shopping Cart) on a multi-node Minikube cluster with ReplicaSets, ensuring each pod is running on a different node.
 This setup maximizes availability and fault tolerance across the cluster.

----

-## Summary

-In this exercise, we deployed two Python applications (Product Catalog and Shopping Cart) on a multi-node Minikube cluster with ReplicaSets, ensuring each pod is running on a different node.
-This setup maximizes availability and fault tolerance across the cluster.